G-Milzink/CI_PP2_GS/README.md

 ### Site Owner

+7. I want the user to choose between Rock Paper Scissors, A quiz and a Hangman game.
-7. I want user to easily understand the different games.
+8. I want user to easily understand the different games.
-8. I want my game to be fully responsive
+9. I want my game to be fully responsive
-9. I want the user to not have to use the back button when they receive a 404 error.
+10. I want the user to not have to use the back button when they receive a 404 error.
 11. I want user to be able to send me a message and provide feedback.

 ## Design

 ### Colour Scheme

-The colour scheme consists of mostly neutral color to draw attention to the interactive elements.
+The colour scheme consists of mostly neutral colours the Dark grey background providing clear contrast for the lighter text colour.
 - Yellow and white are used to show when an element has been clicked.
 - Red and green are used to provide clear recognizable feedback to the user about the different win/lose states of the games.
+- Minor variations of the basic gray tints are used to provide feedback on the keyboard for the Guillotine game.

 <img src="assets/readme/colours.webp">

+### Font

+The 'Roboto' font is used to display all the main content across the site.
+It was chosen for readabillity and aesthetics.
+A simple straightforward font that works well with the colour scheme.

+### Structure

+The websites main structure has been kept simple and clear without any unnecesary elements to avoid clutter and improve accesibillity.

+- The site consist of the following screens:
+  - Welcome screen pointing users to the game selection and the option to send a message
+  - A page containing the 'Rock Paper Scissors' game.
+  - A page containing the 'Quizit' game.
+  - A Page containg the 'Guillotine' (hangman) game.
+  - A page containing a contact form.
+  - A custom 404 page.

+### Wireframes